 What you’ll need

-Before you head out on your next summer landscape photo shoot, you’ll need to remember a few basic items:
+With summer just around the corner and before you head out on your next summer landscape photo shoot, you’ll need to remember a few basic items:

 – Tripod: An essential item for any landscape photographer.
 Even though during the day the light will allow for quick shutter speeds, owning a tripod will let you capture HDR images and help during sunset shoots.